 Threshold F rules have consistent advantages, including reduced risk of overfishing and greater resilience against uncertainty and variability than constant F rules.
 In the New England, South Atlantic, Gulf of Mexico, Pacific and North Pacific regions, there is stock assessment data and threshold F rules can be implemented now.
 In other regions, management should make plans to switch to threshold F rules when stock assessment data become available.

-Fine tune precautionary buffers, threshold and limit values.
+Fine tune precautionary buffers, threshold, and limit values.

 For rules that rely heavily on data, small adjustments can greatly improve climate resiliency.
 Of course, there are tradeoffs: for constant rules, increasing the uncertainty buffer reduces the risk of overfishing but lowers yield, especially for long-lived species.
 For threshold rules, combining both uncertainty buffers and biomass limits leads to the best risk-yield tradeoff.
-These rules are the least sensitive to uncertainty.
+These rules are also the least sensitive to uncertainty.

 Empirical rules all